muffato/muffato.github.io/index.md

 ## Topics of interest

-- :telescope: Reconstruction of protein phylogenetic trees and inference of orthologies
+- &#x1F52D; Reconstruction of protein phylogenetic trees and inference of orthologies
 * :crystal_ball: Reconstruction of ancestral genomes
 * :deciduous_tree: Tree of Life projects